Wondering what your purpose in life is? This guide helps you to identify what you should do with your life!

 The endless search for happiness and purpose can cause sleepless nights, especially for highly sensitive people who often seem to seek meaning in everything that they do.
 Once a highly sensitive person doesn’t find purpose or deep meaning in what they do, they become bored and restless.
 Therefore, identifying your purpose is of essential value when you are a highly sensitive person.

 In this guide, I give tips on how you can identify your purpose.
-These tips helped me when I was soulsearching and still do help me in times when I feel lost.
+These tips helped me when I was soul searching and still do help me in times when I feel lost.
 Hopefully, they will help you too!
-So, let's dive straight in!
+So, let’s dive straight in!

 Your core values are the norms and principles you truly stand for.
-It is what intrinsically motivates your to undertake action and think and feel the way you do.
+Moreover, it is what intrinsically motivates your to undertake action and think and feel the way you do.
 As a result, your core values are the first thing that you should identify when you start your search for purpose in life.

 You get what I mean?